-The Constitution says each Parliament has a time limit of five years.
-This is to make sure that citizens are not stuck with leaders whom they don't like.
-The time limit also allows new people to volunteer to serve Singapore.
-They may have better ideas than the current MPs or Ministers.
-A new election will give them the chance to persuade citizens to pick them instead.
-THE RULE BOOK: ingapore's most important book.
-The Constitution tells us that leaders can't hey want.
+THE RULE BOOK: This is the Constitution ingapore's most important book.
+The Constitution tells us that leaders can't ust hold on to power for as long as hey want.
 They must be voted in and can be voted out.
 PARLIAMENT REBOOTS Before Parliament's five-year time limit is up, the Prime Minister decides when it is time to wrap up.
 He then asks the President to "dissolve Parliament".
 Singapore's 14th Parliament was dissolved on 15 April 2025.
-WANT TO FIGHT?

 Nomination Day (23 April 2025) is when people step forward and declare that they want to compete in the elections.
 They go to a Nomination Centre and hand in their forms.
 He or she must bring along at least six supporters.
-If the application is all in order, the person is then officially an election candidate - someone voters THE TERRITORIES Parliament has 97 seats for elected members.
+If the application is all in order, the person is then officially an election candidate - someone voters can elect.
+THE TERRITORIES Parliament has 97 seats for elected members.
 Each represents one part of Singapore.
 Fifteen of these areas are small, single constituencies or SMCs.
 The other 18 contain four or five seats each.
 These large, grouped seats are called GRCs.